400contacts/Documents/interviews.md

 You can say: “transfer me to another camp”.
 The authorities will say: "there is no problem here".
 But, when they see that you are fighting for something and are being determined, then they will change their mind.

-So when being determined, positive and enthusiastic anything happen.
+So when being determined, positive and enthusiastic anything can happen.
 Never lose hope on what you want.